facelessuser/soupsieve/docs/src/markdown/selectors.md

 Level 4 CSS<span class="lab badge"></span>
 :
-    The level 4 CSS specifications adds the ability to define multiple languages using a comma separated list.
+    The level 4 CSS specifications adds the ability to define multiple language tags using a comma separated list.
 The specifications also allow for BCP 47 language ranges as described in [RFC4647](https://tools.ietf.org/html/rfc4647) for extended filtering.
 This enables implicit wildcard matching between subtags.
 For instance, `:lang(de-DE)` will match all of `de-DE`, `de-DE-1996`, `de-Latn-DE`, `de-Latf-DE`, and `de-Latn-DE-1996`.
 Implicit wildcard matching